Kjuly/docker-mkdocs/README.md

 # docker-mkdocs
-A docker image of MkDocs.
+A tiny docker image for MkDocs, based on alpine with python 3.